davidjeddy/normie/docs/index.md

-# Normie GitHub pages index.
+# Normie

+Wrapper library attempting to normalize the PHP standard library function parameter order for arrays and strings.